Shorts Competition: Block II

 production: Ewa Jastrzębska, Jerzy Kapuściński, Wiola Łabędź / Munk Studio – Polish Filmmakers Association, No Drama Production

-festivals and awards: 2022 – Millennium Docs Against Gravity – world premiere
+selected festivals and awards: 2022 – Millennium Docs Against Gravity – world premiere

 Is it possible to feel at home in a place which is meant to be temporary?